 Master Data Management is a set of tools and processes used to define and manage an organization’s critical data.
-Using MDM, organizations can create a single, trusted view of entities such as suppliers, customers, and products to support analytics and business decision-making and data streams in key operational applications.
+Using MDM, organizations can create a single, trusted view of entities such as suppliers, customers, and products to support analytics in business decision-making and data streams in key operational applications.

-Organizations have been using master data management solutions for decades to ensure that data for the organization’s entities operate around a single, authoritative version of truth, regardless of where the data comes from.
+In fact, organizations have been using master data management for decades to ensure that data for the organization’s entities operate around a single, authoritative version of truth, regardless of where the data comes from.
 Curated, de-deduplicated, and enriched “mastered data” is imperative for organizations to leverage their data assets with accuracy, confidence, and impact.

 Businesses use mastered data to answer many important questions such as: